This tutorial provides an introduction to survival analysis, and to conducting a survival analysis in R.

 Because survival analysis is common in many other fields, it also goes by other names

-.
-The data contain subjects with advanced lung cancer from the North Central Cancer Treatment Group.
+The lung dataset is available from the survival package in R. The data contain subjects with advanced lung cancer from the North Central Cancer Treatment Group.
 Some variables we will use to demonstrate methods today include

 RICH JT, NEELY JG, PANIELLO RC, VOELKER CCJ, NUSSENBAUM B, WANG EW.
 A PRACTICAL GUIDE TO UNDERSTANDING KAPLAN-MEIER CURVES.
 Otolaryngology head and neck surgery: official journal of American Academy of Otolaryngology Head and Neck Surgery.
 2010;143(3):331-336. doi:10.1016/j.otohns.2010.05.007.